nixworks/public/news/2010/08/2/README.md

 ##### United Nations
 ### [The United Nations establishes a panel with an Israeli and Turk amongst its members to investigate the Gaza flotilla raid in May. ](/news/2010/08/2/the-united-nations-establishes-a-panel-with-an-israeli-and-turk-amongst-its-members-to-investigate-the-gaza-flotilla-raid-in-may.md)
-_Context: Turkey, Israel, United Nations, Gaza flotilla raid_
+_Context: Israel, Gaza flotilla raid, Turkey, United Nations_

 ##### First Folio
 ### [An antiques dealer is imprisoned for handling a copy of the "First Folio" by poet and playwright William Shakespeare, though cleared of actually stealing it, in the UK. ](/news/2010/08/2/an-antiques-dealer-is-imprisoned-for-handling-a-copy-of-the-first-folio-by-poet-and-playwright-william-shakespeare-though-cleared-of-actu.md)
-_Context: First Folio, William Shakespeare_
+_Context: William Shakespeare, First Folio_

 ##### Cuba
 ### [Cuban President Ral Castro pledges to ease state control of the economy. ](/news/2010/08/2/cuban-president-raul-castro-pledges-to-ease-state-control-of-the-economy.md)